 Pregnant patients with elevated blood pressure also require extra caution.
 In these patients, especially in the absence of preexisting hypertension, preeclampsia can ensue at blood pressure levels much lower than commonly seen in hypertensive emergencies.
 In the absence of a history of hypertension, especially if the patient complains of potentially worrisome symptoms such as a headache, vision changes, or abdominal pain, lab testing should be obtained, including complete blood count, hepatic function panel, and lactic dehydrogenase.

 The treatment for hypertensive urgency is to ensure better long-term blood pressure control.
 Emphasizing the need for compliance with medications and close primary care follow up is paramount.
 Patients without symptoms or signs of target organ damage have not been shown to benefit from aggressive antihypertensive therapy in the acute setting.
 Rapid lowering of blood pressure in these patients offers no benefit and carries the theoretical risk of causing relative hypotension and end-organ hypoperfusion, especially in those individuals who have longstanding severely elevated blood pressure.
 However, it may be beneficial to start these patients on oral antihypertensives with the goal of lowering the blood pressure slowly over 24 to 48 hours.
 Little data directly address what specific agent is ideal in this situation.
-Some studies do indicate that thiazide diuretics are likely safe, though robust morbidity or mortality data is lacking.
-More importantly, close follow-up within a week with a primary care provider should be scheduled to ensure improved blood pressure control and to titrate medications as needed.
+More importantly, close follow-up within a week with a primary care provider should be scheduled to ensure improved blood pressure control and to initiate or titrate medications as needed.